spacetelescope/mast_contributor_tools/TUTORIAL/tutorial_readme.md

 # TUTORIAL 1: Filename Checker

 ## Introduction
 The filename checker is an automated way to test if your data filenames are compliant with the [HLSP filenaming policies](https://outerspace.stsci.edu/display/MASTDOCS/File+Naming+Convention).

 The [Filename Checker Guide](https://github.com/spacetelescope/mast_contributor_tools/blob/dev/docs/filename_check_readme.md) included in this repository contains full instructions on how to use the Filename Checker, so please refer to that for more detailed information!
-This folder contains a basic tutorial to follow-along and learn how to use the file name checker, but the [Filename Checker Guide](https://github.com/spacetelescope/mast_contributor_tools/blob/dev/docs/filename_check_readme.md) is the best resource for more general appplications.
+This folder contains a basic tutorial to follow-along and learn how to use the file name checker, but the [Filename Checker Guide](https://github.com/spacetelescope/mast_contributor_tools/blob/dev/docs/filename_check_readme.md) is the best resource for more general applications.

 ## Step 1: Investigating the Tutorial data.

 The [`tutorial-data/`](https://github.com/spacetelescope/mast_contributor_tools/blob/dev/TUTORIAL/tutorial-data/) folder included in this tutorial contains several example files that you can use for testing.
 Take a look in that folder and familiarize yourself with its contents!
 This folder contains 3 different files, for a hypothetical HLSP named "mct-tutorial".

 There are three different fake fits files containing spectra for different hypothetical galaixes:

 - `hlsp_mct-tutorial_jwst_nirspec_galaxy1_multi_v1_spec.fits`
 - `hlsp_mct-tutorial_jwst_nirspec_galaxy2_multi_v1_spec.fits`
 - `hlsp_mct-tutorial_jwst_nirspec_galaxy3_multi_v1_spec.fits`

 One catalog file containing measurements from those galaxies:
 - `hlsp_mct-tutorial_jwst_nirspec_all-galaxies_multi_v1_cat.fits`